Freedom of Speech

 - Braun, S., 2004.
 Democracy off Balance: Freedom of Expression and hate Propaganda Law in Canada, Toronto: University of Toronto Press.

 - Byrd, C., 2006.
-Potentially Harmful: The Art of American Censorship, Georgia: Georgia State University Press.
+Potentially Harmful: The Art of American Censorship, Atlanta: Georgia State University Press.

 - Butler, J., 1997.
 Excitable Speech: A Politics of Performance, London: Routledge.